aws-samples/eks-workshop-developers/website/docs/eks/python/Create-Cluster.md

 ```

 ## Conclusion
-This guide has walked you through the process of creating an Amazon EKS Fargate cluster pre-configured to deploy the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project's resources.
+This lab has walked you through the process of creating an Amazon EKS Fargate cluster pre-configured to deploy the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project's resources.
 By following these instructions, you've set up a functioning Kubernetes cluster on Amazon EKS, ready for deploying applications.
   </TabItem>
     <TabItem value="Compute type Managed node group(EC2)" label="Managed Node Groups (EC2)" default>